 Employers should follow OSHA guidelines and stay up to date on them.
-They can also provide workers with training to help employees minimize risk day after day.
+They can also provide workers with OSHA-approved training to help employees minimize risk day after day.

 Employers should be proactive, particularly when it comes to workplace safety.
 By reaching out to OSHA and learning about its safety guidelines, any business can implement measures to limit risk and comply with federal guidelines.